The standard 52-card pack is used.

 For making the contract (the number of tricks bid), the player scores 10 points for each trick bid, plus 1 point for each overtrick.

-For example, if the player's bid is Seven and he makes seven tricks, the score would be 70.
+For example, if the player's bid is Seven and they make seven tricks, the score would be 70.
 If the bid was Five and the player won eight tricks, the score would be 53 points: 50 points for the bid, and 3 points for the three overtricks.
 In some games, overtricks are called "bags" and a deduction of 100 points is made every time a player accumulates 10 bags.
 Thus, the object is always to fulfill the bid exactly.

 One of the players is the scorer and writes the bids down, so that during the play and for the scoring afterward, this information will be available to all the players.
 When a hand is over, the scores should be recorded next to the bids, and a running score should be kept so that players can readily see each other's total points.
 If there is a tie, then all players participate in one more round of play.